reportable-uk/Reportable/_guidebook/en/raw-en/how-to-report.md

 - If there are any witnesses, ask them for their contact details and ask them to write down what they saw, sign and date it, as soon as possible.
 - Keep any evidence safe, such as clothing, photographs and letters/notes.
 If the perpetrator may have left fingerprints somewhere, do not touch the area, let the police know.

-### What questions might be asked during reporting to the police/third party reporting centres
+### What questions might be asked?

-*Please note that not knowing the answer of particular questions does not prevent a person from making a report.
+*Please note that not knowing the answer of particular questions does not prevent a person from making a report*.

 -  ​Basic information of the victim and/or the reporter (Name, address, phone number, email, DOB)
 - Information of the perpetrator